The Product Development Process – Step 3 – Planning

 Step 3 – Gathering Information & Product Planning

-To enhance the Requirements List of Step 2, some specific outside information is needed.
+To enhance the Requirements List of Step 2, you’ll need some specific outside information.
 Typically, product planning includes a Patent Search, some Market Research and a Business Plan are appropriate.
 You may have no intention of patenting a new widget, but you really need to know if someone else already has.
 There are a lot of patents for great products where the inventor didn’t it take to market.

 There are a few different ways to get a patent search done.
 You can do it yourself — at the library or on-line. www.uspto.gov and www.FreePatentsOnline.com are a pretty good on-line sources.
 Or you can hire someone to do the search for you.

 Perhaps the best source for patent searches and advise — though they can be expensive — are patent attorneys.
 They won’t develop your invention, but they can do a thorough search and can give better advice on Patentability and Infringement.
-After all, a patent is only good if it can be defended.
+After all, a patent is only good if you can defend it.

 Protecting Your Idea: